How Do I Calculate Leverage in 1:25 and 1:100 - Leverage in Forex 1 25 and 1 100

 Total= 1000 - 200

-It is therefore better to use less leverage so as to minimize the risks involved.
-The higher the leverage used the higher the risk.
-This is one of the Forex leverage rules not to trade with more than 5:1 leverage.
+It is hence better to use less leverage so that to minimize the risks involved.
+The higher the leverage used the greater the risks.
+This is one of leverage rules not to trade with more than 5:1 leverage.

-In Forex leverage rules: It is always advisable to stay below 10:1 which is still high, most professional money managers use 2:1 meaning they trade only 2 lots for every $100,000 in their Forex trading account.
+In leverage rules: It is always advisable to stay below 10:1 which is still high, most professional money managers use 2:1 meaning they trade only 2 lots for every $100,000 in their account.